![[BOTTOM]](to-bottm.gif)

 each geographical Region as defined in the Appendix to these By-Laws.

-- Additional nominations of eligible members for any position may be made by written
+b.
+Additional nominations of eligible members for any position may be made by written

 petition addressed to the Secretary and received at his/her regular address on or before

-November 1st, signed by five (5) non-probationary members and accompanied by the written
+November 1st, signed by five (5) non-probationary members and accompanied by

-Committee.
+Nominating Committee.

-January 1st.
+following January 1st.

-- If any position is contested, a regular ballot [See Article IV, Section 4] will be
+d.
+If any position is contested, a regular ballot [See Article IV, Section 4] will be

-issued for all positions so that members may indicate their positive support by a vote, or
+issued for all positions so that members may indicate their positive support by a vote or

 may abstain from voting for any individual.
 When the results are published, all votes for